Home

 You were probably promoted because you were good at the work.
 Then, on a Monday, the work quietly changed.
 Your job is no longer the thing you were good at.
 Your job is now the output of other people, and most of them know their own craft better than you know it.
 That is not a temporary discomfort you manage around.
 It is the whole new job.

-And here is the trap nobody warns you about.
-Almost everything our culture knows about getting more out of people was figured out for a different kind of worker, on a factory floor, a century ago.
+Almost everything our culture knows about getting more out of people was worked out for a different kind of worker, on a factory floor, a century ago.
 Those instincts still feel like management.
 With professionals, they quietly backfire.
-This is a tour of what a hundred years of research says instead, ending with the playbook your own development depends on.
+Here is what a hundred years of research says to do instead, ending with the playbook your own development depends on.

 Four words, before we start